Where are Nikon scopes made?

 Currently, all of the models in this series are being made in the Philippines.

-The Prostaff P2 series of scopes consisted of 20 different versions, with power magnification ranging from 1-4×20 to 10x22x50.
+I was floored when I learned the Prostaff P2 series consists of 20 different versions, ranging from 1-4×20 to 10x22x50.

 Except for the rimfire variants, all Prostaff scopes have a fixed parallax setting of 100 yards, which is parallax free at 50 yards.